ryanatkn/gro/prompt.md

 ### 3. **Memory Leak in Dependency Tracking**

-When nodes are deleted, their entries in `dependencies` and `dependents` maps of other nodes are never cleaned up.
+When disknodes are deleted, their entries in `dependencies` and `dependents` maps of other disknodes are never cleaned up.
 Over time, this leads to memory accumulation of dead references.

 ### 4. **Incorrect Stats Setter Logic**